-4.6 So-called Honour Based Abuse (HBA)
+4.7 So-called Honour Based Abuse (HBA)

 - So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing. - All forms of HBA are abuse, regardless of the motivation, and concerns will be responded to in line with section 3 of this policy.
 Staff will report any concerns about HBA to the DSL (or a deputy).
-If there is an immediate threat, the police will be contacted. - Whilst all staff will speak to the DSL (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers. - If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+If there is an immediate threat, the police will be contacted. - All staff will speak to the DSL (or deputy) if they have any concerns about forced marriage.
+Staff can also contact the Forced Marriage Unit if they need advice or information: 020 7008 0151 or fmu@fcdo.gov.uk